 - The Independence Blue Cross website allows members to search for participating providers, print out temporary ID cards, request new ID cards, and view processed claims.

 - Drexel Medicine participating doctors can be found at drexelmedicine.org.

-- Changes to your benefit elections can be made by contacting the Benefits Service Center, accessed through DrexelOne.
+- Changes to your benefit elections can be made through the My Drexel Benefits online portal, accessed under the Employee tab of DrexelOne.

 Prescription Drug Coverage

-Drexel University has transitioned prescription coverage to OptumRx effective January 1, 2018.
-There are no changes to the prescription copays.
+OptumRx is Drexel University's prescription coverage provider.
 The same prescription drug coverage is included in all medical plans.
 However, those enrolled in the High Deductible Health Plan must meet their plan's deductible before the co-pays apply.
 Individuals on maintenance medications have reduced co-pays if they utilize the mail order program or a participating retail pharmacy for a 90 day supply.